Central South Island Reel Life August 2018

 Spin anglers should keep it simple and use old favourites like the black and gold toby or go a bit more life-like and use a soft plastic lure.

-In September lakes like Pukaki and Tekapo will be at very low levels.
+In September, lakes like Pukaki and Tekapo are usually at low water levels.

 Rainbow trout will be spawning in the lake tributaries right through September and beyond.